MMahdiYousefi/MMahdiYousefi/README.md

 I'm @MMahdiyousefi:smile:

-I'm a highly motivated Data Science enthusiast and my main focus is to get envolved In a real-world Data Science related problem and do my best to solve it
+I'm a highly motivated Data Scientist and my main focus is to get envolved In a real-world Data Science related problem and do my best to solve it.

-P.s: I've worked on ML and DS projects before

 Contact info: